What audio is available?

 Embedded Audio Player

 If you wish to share our audio, you can add it to your own website by using our Embedded Audio Player.
-Audio items which are available to share will have an 'Embed' link beneath the title.
-This link will give you a piece of code which you can paste into your webpage, which will then display a small audio player.
+On the audio item's page, click the Embed button.
+This will give you a small piece of code which you can add to your website.

 MP3 is provided for on-demand listening for those who prefer that format, although it does not have the capability to adjust to the speed of your connection.
 OGG is provided for most programmes for those who prefer a non-patent encumbered format.

-The standard service has a data rate of 24 kbs.
-This is roughly equivalent to AM radio quality, and it is delivered via a server in California.
+The standard service has a data rate of 64 kbs.
+This is roughly equivalent to AM radio quality.